numbat-tutorials/tutorial_reproducibility_with_quarto/README.md

 - [Janith Wanniarachchi](https://janithwanni.netlify.app/) is a second year PhD student.
 Previously he has worked at Appsilon as an R/Shiny Developer and as a software developer in the data science industry.
 His current research is on building interactive tools to understand how AI models work.

-This team is being mentored for this tutorial by [Professor Di Cook](https://www.dicook.org).
+The team is being mentored for this tutorial by [Professor Di Cook](https://www.dicook.org).

 **Background**: You should have a basic understanding of R to the level of working after reading [R4DS](https://r4ds.hadley.nz) and possibly some knowledge of quarto or RMarkdown.
 You are a researcher wishing to improve your